quargsgreene/quargsgreene.github.io/README.md

 # quargsgreene.github.io

-Non-Sequitur - An interactive collection of sound waves
+An interactive collection of sound waves
 ===================================

-Non-Sequitur is an collection of songs which provides the listener an alternative multimedia experience to listening compared to streaming services such as Spotify.
+Here is an collection of interactive audio experiences which provides the listener an alternative multimedia experience to listening compared to streaming services such as Spotify.
 Here, you will find a landing page for interactive installations, completely out of context quotes, and generative visuals sprinkled throughout the song collection.
 I am responsible for all of the performance involving vocals, viola, mandolin, and synthesizers.
 I also wrote every single note and lyric and am the programmer behind all of the code.
 For alternate versions of certain installations accompanied by less explanation, work in other genres, some research, along with links to other social media platforms and updates regarding traditional music releases, you may visit my artist website at [https://quargskpgreene.com](https://quargskpgreene.com).
 Enjoy!

 Eustachian Food Slide